maRkyB0019/TeXlinter/README.md

 # Make sure you have python3 and git installed for Windows

 ## To install git
-Visit https://git-scm.com/download/win and download the newest version
+Visit https://git-scm.com/download/win and download the newest version and follow the magic wizard

 ## How to install TeXlinter Windows
 git clone "https://github.com/maRkyB0019/TeXlinter.git"